korinne/example-spa-worker-hyperdrive/README.md

 1. Fix book covers sizes
 2. Remove download-covers script
 3. Finish Readme
+4. Change binding in wrangler.jsonc for hyperdrive to a place holder.

+## Running Locally

+To run locally, you can use the docker container defined in the docker compose.

+1. `docker-compose up -d`
+   - Creates container with postgres in it, and seed with the "init.sql" data.
+2. `npm run dev`

-## Getting started
+## Deploying

 1. Run `npm i`
 2. Sign up for [Neon](https://neon.tech) and create a postgres database.
-3. Input the SQL script (/sql-script.sql) into SQL editor.
+3. Input the SQL script (/init.sql) into SQL editor.
-4. Create a Hyperdrive connection by running `npx wrangler hyperdrive create <YOUR_CONFIG_NAME> --connection-string="postgres://user:password@HOSTNAME_OR_IP_ADDRESS:PORT/database_name"`
+4. Create a Hyperdrive connection by running `npx wrangler hyperdrive create <YOUR_CONFIG_NAME> --connection-string="<postgres://user:password@HOSTNAME_OR_IP_ADDRESS:PORT/database_name">`.
+   - Be sure to put your connection string from neon instead of the example.
-5. Bind your Worker to Hyperdrive by updating your `wrangler.jsonc` with the ID that Wrangler outputs in Step 3.
+5. Bind your Worker to Hyperdrive by updating your `wrangler.jsonc` with the ID that Wrangler outputs in Step 4.
 6. `npm run deploy`

 ## Resources